 - collard greens

-Indole-3-carbinol is usually formed when the cruciferous vegetables are cut, chewed or cooked.
-Basically, cutting, crushing, chewing or cooking these vegetables damages the plant cells allowing glucobrassicin to come in contact with an enzyme called myrosinase resulting in its hydrolysis to indole-3-carbinol, glucose and thiocyanate.
-Taking 350 mg to 500 mg of Indole-3-carbinol may be equivalent to eating approximately 300 grams to 500 grams of raw cabbage or Brussels sprouts.
+Indole-3-carbinol (I3C) is usually formed when the cruciferous vegetables are cut, chewed or cooked.
+Basically, cutting, crushing, chewing or cooking these vegetables damages the plant cells allowing glucobrassicin to come in contact with an enzyme called myrosinase resulting in its hydrolysis to indole-3-carbinol (I3C), glucose and thiocyanate.
+Taking 350 mg to 500 mg of Indole-3-carbinol (I3C) may be equivalent to eating approximately 300 grams to 500 grams of raw cabbage or Brussels sprouts.

-Indole-3-carbinol is very unstable in stomach acid and is hence metabolized to a biologically- active dimer called Diindolylmethane (DIM).
-DIM is absorbed from the small intestine.
+Indole-3-carbinol (I3C) is very unstable in stomach acid and is hence metabolized to a biologically- active dimer called Diindolylmethane (DIM).
+DIM, the condensation product of Indole-3-carbinol (I3C) is absorbed from the small intestine.

 Please also note that there are few animal studies that suggested that I3C might promote tumor growth.
-Hence, well defined clinical studies are required to confirm the clinical benefits of indole-3-carbinol.
+Hence, studies are required to evaluate the impact of indole-3-carbinol (I3C) rich foods and supplements in humans.
+For general health benefits, consuming Indole-3-carbinol rich foods is preferred over I3C supplements.

 Use of Indole-3-carbinol (I3C) in Cancer

 Different observational and dietary studies have supported the association between high dietary intake of cruciferous vegetables and lowered cancer risks.
-This chemo-preventive effect may possibly be attributed to the antitumor activity of indole-3-carbinol and its metabolite Diindolylmethane (DIM), and sulforaphane.
-However, there aren’t many studies which evaluated the association between indole-3-carbinol and cancer risk.
+This chemo-preventive effect of these indole-3-carbinol (I3C) rich foods may possibly be attributed to the antitumor activity of I3C as well as its metabolite Diindolylmethane (DIM), and sulforaphane.
+However, there aren’t many studies which evaluated the association between indole-3-carbinol (I3C) and cancer risk.
 Below, we have provided details of some of the studies related to I3C and cancer.

 Benefits of Indole-3-carbinol (I3C) and Epigallocatechin gallate (EGCG) in Advanced Ovarian Cancer Patients